SE-UP/RSE-UP/_sources/chapters/snakemake_continued.md

     shell: 'python {input.cmd} {input.book} {output}'
 ```

-Now all that is left to do is update you snakefile
+Now all that is left to do is update your snakefile.

 ## 4 Snakefiles are Python code